This post includes affiliate links

 Begin Again – Mona Kasten

-The Story: When Allie Harper packs up her life and moves across the country to study in Woodshill she is oh so ready for a fresh start and wants to leave all her trouble behind.
+The Story: When Allie Harper packs up her life and moves across the country to study in Woodshill she is oh-so ready for a fresh start and wants to leave all her trouble behind.
 The only problem is she doesn’t have a place to stay.
-She ends up to share an appartment with the campus bad boy Kaden White, who only let’s her stay if she follows three rules:
+She ends up sharing an apartment with the campus bad boy Kaden White, who only lets her stay if she follows three rules:

 1. Don’t talk about your girl problems.